thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 Represents a single instance of an application.

 A **Service** is an abstraction which groups together logical collections of Pods, and defines how to access them.
-Services are an interface to a group of containers so that consumers do not have to worry about anything beyond a single access location
+You can't rely on a pods ip address as they are ephemeral Services are an interface to a group of containers so that consumers do not have to worry about anything beyond a single access location
+Labels are used to associate a pod with a service kube-proxy create a virtual IP for a service layer 4
+Endpoints created behind services which sit between pod and service load balances when browsers connect they use the same connection to go to same pod everytime

 Using **Volumes**, containers can access external storage resources for persistence.
 Also share files between containers.